middleman/middlemanapp.com/source/basics/start_new_site.html.markdown

 A brand-new project will contain a `source` folder and a `config.rb` file.
 The source folder is where you will build your website.
-The skeleton project contains folders for javascript, CSS and images, but you can change these to match your own personal preferences.
+The skeleton project contains folders for JavaScript, CSS and images, but you can change these to match your own personal preferences.

 The `config.rb` file contains settings for Middleman and commented